Loss of tail-rotor effectiveness

-Loss of tail-rotor effectiveness (LTE) occurs when the tail rotor of a helicopter is exposed to wind forces that prevent it from carrying out its function—that of cancelling the torque of the engine and transmission.
-Any low-airspeed high-power environment provides an opportunity for it to occur.
+Loss of tail-rotor effectiveness (LTE) occurs when the tail rotor of a helicopter is exposed to wind forces that inhibit its proper functioning—that of cancelling the torque of the engine and transmission.
+This risk arises when flying at high power and low airspeed.

 Causes

 Environmental factors which can lead to LTE include higher operating-density altitudes or temperatures, and high winds.
-A high gross weight can also create an LTE-conducive situation.
+A high gross weight can also increase the risk of LTE.
 Causative wind-directions may include: